Whistleblowing Alert Procedure

 4.3 Can Whistleblowing Alerts be anonymous?

 Alerts may be anonymous.
-However, anonymous Alerts are not encouraged insofar as they make it difficult to carry out a thorough investigation in order to establish the facts and organize the protection of the Whistleblower.
+However, anonymous Alerts make it difficult to carry out a thorough investigation in order to establish the facts and communicate with the Whistleblower.

 5. How does 3DS protect a Whistleblower?

-3DS guarantees the confidentiality and integrity of the information collected within the framework of a Whistleblower alert, in particular the identity of the Whistleblower.
+3DS commits to maintaining the confidentiality and integrity of the information collected within the framework of a Whistleblower Alert, in particular the identity of the Whistleblower.

 3DS undertakes to keep the identity of a Whistleblower confidential.